 A: The ill effects from second-hand smoke are becoming increasingly known, and lawmakers and courts are taking note.
 In California, for example, the state’s Air Resources Board has added second-hand smoke to its list of toxic air contaminants.
 Though no laws require landlords to forbid smoking in individual rental units, there are legal arguments you can use to try to clear the air.
 Here are some that tenants have used:

 - It’s a nuisance!
 A legal nuisance is any condition or activity — like accumulated garbage or drug dealing — that is offensive to public morals or health and safety.
 If you can convince the landlord to view second-hand smoke as a legal nuisance, you give the landlord the power to stop it, since landlords are legally required to forbid nuisance-making behavior, no matter what the lease says.
 Landlords who need convincing might be persuaded by local health inspectors, who are charged with making sure multifamily living conditions are nuisance-free.
-Why switching websites is more costly than you thinkShiny new tools appeal, but they have hidden costs READ MORE
+How agents dominate with multichannel content marketingWin listings and overwhelm competition by mastering the art of social media, direct mail and email READ MORE

 - We’ll leave!
 Practically every state requires landlords to maintain housing that is fit for human habitation.
 Whether landlords know it or not, by offering the place for rent they have warranted that it’s fit.
 When moving away is an option, some tenants have argued that the smoke has made their rentals uninhabitable.
 When the landlord doesn’t honor his warranty of habitability, tenants are justified in breaking their leases.